Broccolito/ggmugs/README.md

-# ggmugs
+# Ggmugs

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ggmugs is to ...
+The goal of ggmugs is to visualize multiple Genome-wide Association Study (GWAS) summary statistics

 ## Installation